 City Semester Internship Programs

-Hanover College is affiliated with The Philadelphia Center (TPC), The Washington Center (TWC), and the Chicago Program, which offer semester-long urban internship programs.
+Hanover College is affiliated with The Philadelphia Center (TPC) and The Washington Center (TWC), which offer semester-long urban internship programs.
 We strongly encourage you to consider attending one of these great programs, through which you will:

 - Have access to an impressive array of internships,

 - Develop independent living skills, and